-- (a) An employee not on leave of absence without pay shall be entitled to special leave at her regular rate of pay for the following: - (1) Marriage of the employee three days. - (2) Attending wedding of employee's child one day. - (3) Birth or adoption of the employee's child one day. - (4) Serious household or domestic emergency one day. - (5) Moving household furniture and effects one day. - (6) Divorce hearing of employee one day. - (7) Attending her formal hearing to become a Canadian citizen one day. - (8) Attending funeral as pallbearer or mourner one-half day. - (9) An employee shall be entitled to seven hours per year to attend to personal business which requires her absence from work.
-This leave is for purposes not contemplated or provided for by any other article in the Agreement.
-Permission is required from Human Resources but only such explanation as is necessary to confirm the appropriateness of the purpose shall need to be given and such explanation shall remain confidential. - (b) Two weeks' notice is required for leave under Subsection (1), (2), (5), (6) and (7). - (c) For the purpose of determining eligibility for special leave under paragraph (5), an employee will qualify if she is maintaining a self-contained household and if she is changing her place of residence, which necessitates the moving of household furniture and effects during her normal working hours and if she has not already qualified for special leave under paragraph (5) on two occasions within the preceding 12 months. - (d) The Employer may grant special compassionate leave for reasons other than those set out in paragraph (9), at its discretion.
+(a) Where leave from work is required, an employee not on leave of absence without pay shall be entitled to special leave at her regular rate of pay for the following:

+- (1) Marriage of the employee 21 hours. - (2) Attending wedding of employee's child 7 hours. - (3) Birth or adoption of the employee's child 7 hours. - (4) Serious household or domestic emergency 7 hours. - (5) Moving household furniture and effects 7 hours. - (6) Divorce hearing of employee 7 hours. - (7) Attending her formal hearing to become a Canadian citizen 7 hours. - (8) Attending funeral as pallbearer or mourner 3.5 hours.

+(9) "Other": An employee shall be entitled to up to 3.5 hours "other" leave per year for any leave not already covered in any other article in the agreement.

+(b) Two weeks' notice is required for leave under Subsection (1), (2), (5), (6) and (7).

+(c) For the purpose of determining eligibility for special leave under paragraph (5), an employee will qualify if she is maintaining a self-contained household and if she is changing her place of residence, which necessitates the moving of household furniture and effects during her normal working hours and if she has not already qualified for special leave under paragraph (5) on two occasions within the preceding 12 months.

+(d) The Employer may grant special compassionate leave for reasons other than those set out in paragraph (9), at its discretion.
 Permission is required from Human Resources for special compassionate leave.